unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 <br>
 <div class="center">

->Until the command <code>kubectl top</code> does not work properly, the metrics server is not enabled yet.<br>The operation may take a while.
+>Until <code>kubectl top</code> works properly, the metrics server is not yet enabled.<br>The operation may take a while.

 </div>